MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/Examples/Loops.md

 in Python this is marked by indentations, so its extra important that you keep you code clean.

-There are of course other types of loops, like the for loop.
-Here are some example of the for loop;
+### For loop

+The for loop can also be used a set amount of times with the range function, here are some examples;

 ```python
 #this is a for loop